Rick and Morty gets 70-episode renewal

-Season four of everyone's favorite time/universe-traveling supercriminal sociopath and his grandson is confirmed... and so, most likely, are seasons five through ten.
+Season 4 of the show following everyone's favorite time/universe-traveling supercriminal sociopath and his grandson is confirmed ... and so, most likely, are seasons 5 through 10.
 LET'S GET SCHWIFTY.

-If the show keeps its seasons to ten episodes, 70 eps is a lot more seasons -- but Dan Harmon told EW last year he wishes they had done 14-episode seasons.
+If the show keeps its seasons to 10 episodes, 70 eps is a lot more seasons, but co-creator Dan Harmon told EW last year he wishes they had done 14-episode seasons.

 I mostly blame myself for doing 10 instead of 14.
 I'm still learning how to do the show efficiently while catering to the perfectionist in all of us.
 I would like to think I've learned enough from my mistakes in season 3 that we could definitely do 14 now, but then I have to say, "Yeah but you're the guy who says we can do 14 who turned out to be wrong so we're not listening to you now."
 The nice healthy way to approach this is I want to prove it with the first 10 of season 4 — prove it to ourselves, to production, to the network — that it's so easy that we'll earn additional episodes.